 The Group is required to transact with the bank monthly during contract period for designated notional amount under the respective contract.
 If the spot rate for conversion of US\$ for HK\$ as prevailing in the international foreign exchange market ("Spot Rate") on fixing date is higher than the upper strike price, the Group will pay the bank for an amount equivalent to notional amount 1 multiplied by (1) the difference between upper strike price and lower strike price, or (2) the difference between spot rate and bonus points ranging from 0.00 to 0.05, depending on respective contract terms.
-If the spot rate on fixing date is lower than the upper strike price but higher than lower strike price, the Group will buy notional amount 1 from the banks at lower strike price.
+If the spot rate on fixing date is lower than the upper strike price but higher than lower strike price, the Group will buy amount 1 from the banks at lower strike price.
 If the spot rate on fixing date is lower than lower strike price, the Group will buy notional amount 2 at lower strike price from the banks.
+During the year ended 31 March 2019, Contracts B and C were logged out.